-If you look more closely though, the real genius of the German discounters is not in its cost control but in its packaging.
+If you look more closely though, the real genius of the German discounters is not in their cost control but in their packaging.
 Aldi and Lidl dress low-cost products in high-end packets, often remarkably similar to existing brands.
 This has led customers to believe they have a similar quality to the major supermarkets’ own brand products, which are significantly more expensive - hence the value for money perception.

 It’s a unique challenge to the big four - they can’t do the same to their own low-cost products (e.g. Tesco Essentials) without undermining their mid-tier products.

 Lewis tried a couple of ways to counter this.
 He launched Tesco’s own discount store Jack’s last year, though the first of ten such stores has since been closed.
 More successful was the launch of a new range of premium own-label products, most often with the word "farm" somewhat misleadingly in the name (the farms didn’t actually exist).

 These were designed to compete directly with the discounters on both appeal and price, which - fake farm fatigue notwithstanding - gradually helped to improve its brand perception.

 Between the 12 weeks to January 4 2015 and the 12 weeks to September 8 2019, Tesco’s market share for UK groceries has fallen from 29.1 per cent to 26.9 per cent, according to data from Kantar Worldpanel.
 However, this is a relatively less significant decline than Sainsbury’s, Asda or Morrisons.